 Interview with Dr. Dimity Peter, Assistant Professor at the University of Massachusetts – Boston

-About Dr. Peter: Dr. Dimity Peter has been a faculty member of the University of Massachusetts - Boston (UMass Boston) for four years.
+About Dr. Peter: Dr. Dimity Peter is a faculty member of the University of Massachusetts – Boston (UMass Boston).
 Previously, she was employed as a rehabilitation counselor in Australia for 10 years.
 After moving to the United States of America, Dr. Peter pursued graduate and doctorate education in rehabilitation from Syracuse University.
 She has also worked as a professor at Flinders University in Australia and Salve Regina University in Newport, Rhode Island.
 In her free time, Dr. Peter enjoys cycling and reading science fiction in the summer.

 At UMass Boston, Dr. Peter teaches counseling skills, cultural diversity in counseling, and vocational rehabilitation with occasional appearances in practicum and internship courses.
 At conferences, Dr. Peter provides peer-reviewed journal articles and assists students to do the same.
 Her research spans from inclusion, advocacy, and disability throughout Australia and the United States.
 In the past four years, Dr. Peter and her colleagues have collaborated on development a curriculum that is cutting edge, incorporating psychiatric rehabilitation.
 UMass Boston’s rehabilitation counseling program and Dr. Peter train counselors to work with individuals who have disabilities from an evidence based approach to support their independent living.